Make spin art streamers for 4th of July! It's a timeless craft that kids love to create!

 Okay, a lot of times.

-Drip a little paint of each color onto the coffee filter.
+First, place a flattened out coffee filter into the bottom of the salad spinner.
+Drip a little of each color paint onto the coffee filter.

-[Or, you can drip one color, spin, and then drip the other color and spin.]
+You can also drip one color, spin, and then drip the other color and spin.

 Check out those creations!